saketg14/119-hw1/README.md

 # Homework 1: Data Processing and Performance

-**Due date: October 25, 2024** (11:59pm)
+**Due date: Friday, October 17, 2025** (11:59pm)

 This homework has three parts.

-- The first part (released Monday, Oct 14) reviews some of the basics of data processing in the context of Pandas
+- The first part reviews some of the basics of data processing in the context of Pandas
 (input, cleaning, validation, and manipulation of DataFrames).

-- The second part (released Wednesday, Oct 16) is about performance measuring & comparison, and will explore several design choices which can affect performance.
+- The second part is about performance measuring & comparison, and will explore several design choices which can affect performance.

-- Finally, the third part (released Friday, Oct 18) is a shorter part about programming in the shell, and its relevance to data processing.
+- Finally, the third part is a shorter part about programming in the shell, and its relevance to data processing.

 ## Getting Started